Main Tools

 0 valid bases — 0 complete codons

-Accepts .txt, .fasta, .fa files — FASTA headers removed automatically
+Accepts .txt, .fasta, .fa files — FASTA headers removed automatically.
+Tip: press Ctrl+Enter in the box to analyze instantly.

 How to Use the Codon Usage Analyzer